Purty Rock, New Mexico

-Purty Rock is a census-designated place (CDP) in McKinley County, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+Purty Rock is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
+As of the 2020 census, it had a population of 163.

+Geography

-The CDP is in the western part of the county, on the south side of the valley of the Puerco River, a west-flowing tributary of the Little Colorado River.
+The CDP is in the western part of McKinley County, on the south side of the valley of the Puerco River, a west-flowing tributary of the Little Colorado River.
 Purty Rock, a 6925 ft butte, is 4 mi to the south.
 The CDP includes the unincorporated community of Defiance along a former alignment of U.S. Route 66.
 Interstate 40 passes through the CDP, with access from Exit 16, 3 mi to the east, or from Exit 8, 4 mi to the southwest.
 Gallup, the McKinley county seat, is 9 mi to the east.

+According to the U.S. Census Bureau, the Purty Rock CDP has an area of 1.17 sqmi, all land.

 Demographics

+Purty Rock was first listed as a CDP prior to the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.

-Zoned schools are: Tobe Turpen Elementary School, Chief Manualito Middle School, and Gallup High School.
+Zoned schools are: Tobe Turpen Elementary School, Chief Manuelito Middle School, and Gallup High School.